Watertown man charged with DWI

-ALEXANDRIA — A Watertown man was charged with misdemeanor driving while intoxicated by state police at 1:41 a.m. on July 28.
+WATERTOWN — City police charged Nicholas S. Bush, 21, of 532 Clay St., with driving while intoxicated at 12:06 a.m.
+Friday on the 300 block of William Street.

-The blood alcohol content level for Tyler L. Longamore, 21, was not recorded, but state law says a BAC of 0.08 percent or higher constitutes intoxication.
+His blood alcohol content was reported as 0.12 percent.
+State law says a BAC of 0.08 percent or higher constitutes intoxication.

+Mr. Bush was also charged with first-degree aggravated unlicensed operation of a motor vehicle and an equipment violation.
+Police said he drove while having a suspended driving status for pending prosecution by court.

+He was released to military police and issued traffic tickets returnable to City Court.

 (0) comments